lubomirkamensky/lubolab/content/post/building-sensor-network-grafana.md

 ![Variables](/images/2018/03/variables.png)

-Having all needed variables defined we can compose the query providing the data for the visualisation.
+Having all needed variables defined, we can compose the query providing the data for the visualisation.

 ![Metrics](/images/2018/03/metrics.png)

-Having all that in place we can visualize any data available in the agg_hour database.
+Having all that in place, we can visualize any data available in the agg_hour database.
 The time filter is added to the end of the query by Grafana and it is sort of internal variable which is shown as drop-down select box at the top-right corner of the dashboard.

 ![Graph](/images/2018/03/graph.png)